-The production and movement of illicit drugs is closely connected with violence.
-As criminal gangs and so-called drug ‘cartels’ attempt to secure trafficking routes, move drugs, and consolidate and expand territories of control, they regularly clash with rival organisations and with the state.
-At the same time, many security forces have been shown to be linked with traffickers, and violent responses to the trafficking and production of drugs often provide the spark for horrendous levels of violence; as demonstrated in Mexico since 2006.
+The production and transport of illicit drugs is closely connected with violence.
+As criminal gangs and so-called drug ‘cartels’ attempt to secure trafficking routes, move drugs, and consolidate and expand territories of control, they regularly clash with rival organisations and the state.
+At the same time, many national security forces have been shown to be linked with traffickers, and violent responses to the trafficking and production of drugs often provide the spark for horrendous levels of violence; as demonstrated in Mexico since 2006.
 In both cases, it is the population who suffer.
 Drug production often takes place in insecure areas, including war zones - almost the entire world’s heroin production occurs in a country at war.
-While violence and conflict have many sources, too often the drugs issue serves as a catchall to simplify complex conditions, ignoring the underlying factors that drugs can serve to inflame rather than create.
-This project focuses on analysing the interplay between drugs and violent conflict, on bringing context to the debate, and on advocating strategies that combat violence with the concern for human rights and a reduction in the level of harm caused.
+While violence and conflict have many sources, too often the drugs issue serves as a catch-all, simplifying complex conditions and ignoring the underlying factors that drugs can serve to inflame rather than create.
+Colombia and Afghanistan are two prominent cases of countries where the ‘war on drugs’ has become enmeshed in a national conflict.
+In these countries, not only have counter-narcotics policies proven ineffective, they have also had disastrous consequences for the population.
+New approaches and perspectives are clearly needed.
+This project focuses on analysing the interplay between drugs and violent conflict, on bringing context to the debate, and on advocating strategies that combat violence while reducing levels of harm and respecting human rights.

 All GDPO material published on this website is licensed under a CC-BY Creative Commons Attribution 4.0 International License.